Get Paid to Write Short Stories: 19 Best Websites That Pay You To Write

 Genre: Fiction and non-fictionVISIT THE IOWA REVIEW

-How To Sell Short Stories On Amazon
+How To Get Paid To Write Short Stories On Amazon

 Selling short stories for money on Amazon is a very good alternative to being published in magazines and blogs.